 There are constantly changing exhibitions usually art based and for families there are changing events and activites to participate in.
 There is a café that serves hot and cold food and offer kids a special menu.

-To get there from the Americana; go to Baker Street and take the Bakerloo Line southbound to Lambeth North, it is signposted from there.
+To get there from the Americana; go to Baker Street and take the Bakerloo Line southbound to Lambeth North, it is a short walk from there and is signposted.